MG5 EV review (2020-)

 Overview

-The MG5 is one of just two all-electric estate cars on sale today – the other being the much more expensive Porsche Taycan Sport Turismo, which is a different proposition entirely.
-As a result, the MG5 is a family car that competes pretty much in a class of one, being more of a rival to electric SUVs such as the Volkswagen ID.4 or Peugeot e-2008.
+The MG5 EV is one of a few all-electric estate cars on sale today – the others being the much more expensive, such as the Porsche Taycan Sport Turismo, BMW i5 and Volkswagen ID.7, which are a different proposition entirely.
+As a result, the MG5 is a family car that competes pretty much in a class of one, being more of a rival to electric SUVs such as the Volkswagen ID.4 or Peugeot E-2008.

 Being the first doesn’t necessarily make you good, but there is plenty to recommend about the MG5.
 For its low price it’s remarkably accomplished in terms of usability, practicality and reliability – what it lacks is desirability.